proycon/LaMachine/index.md

 Updating & Extra Software
 =============================

-Once you have a LaMachine running as virtual machine or virtual environment, just run ``lamachine-update.sh`` to update everything again.
+Once you have a LaMachine running in whatever form, just run ``lamachine-update.sh`` to update everything again.

 The ``lamachine-update.sh`` script is also used to install additional *optional* software, pass the optional software as a parameter: